BenLangmead/bowtie2/MANUAL.markdown

 </td><td>

-Use memory-mapped I/O to load the index, rather than normal C file I/O.
+Use memory-mapped I/O to load the index, rather than typical file I/O.
-Memory-mapping the index allows many concurrent `bowtie` processes on the same computer to share the same memory image of the index (i.e. you pay the memory overhead just once).
-This facilitates memory-efficient parallelization of `bowtie` in situations where using [`-p`] is not possible.
+Memory-mapping allows many concurrent `bowtie` processes on the same computer to share the same memory image of the index (i.e. you pay the memory overhead just once).
+This facilitates memory-efficient parallelization of `bowtie` in situations where using [`-p`] is not possible or not preferable.

 </td></tr></table>